Patrick Edgeworth: Theatre

 Edgeworth's first stage play Boswell for the Defence (1989) was a hit for Leo McKern in London's West End and throughout Australia.

 A second play Love Julie starring Millicent Martin and Anne Charleston toured England to rave reviews.
 This was followed by productions in the U.S. and South Africa.
 Retitled Girl Talk for Australia it had a hugely successful seven-month tour with Jacki Weaver.

 His comedy/drama play Amorous Intrigue concerns the life and times of Restoration playwright Aphra Behn.

 His musical, Georgy Girl, opened in December 2015 at Her Majesty's Theatre in Melbourne and toured to Sydney and Perth, for producers Richard East and Dennis Smith.

+Death

+Edgeworth died on 22 May 2023 in Melbourne, Australia at the age of 80.